-Situation 1: You no longer live together with your minor Dutch child and the other parent Then also enclose with your application:
+Situation 2: You have no longer lived together with your minor Dutch child (and the other parent) since the issue of your current residence document

-• The parenting plan or the parental contact arrangements containing agreements on the care and upbringing of your child and the supporting documents showing that you are keeping these agreements.
+• The parenting plan or the parental contact arrangements containing agreements on the care and upbringing of your child, and supporting documents showing that you are keeping the agreements made.

-Situation 2: You already have, or have had, a right of residence in the EU
+Situation 3: You already have, or have had, a right of residence in the EU

 - A copy of the front and back of your residence document from the other EU Member State; - State the basis on which you have/had a right of residence in the other EU Member State.
 If you stayed with a family member, then state the name of the family member and what your relationship is to this family member; - Supporting documents from the authorities of the other Member State showing that your right of residence has lapsed/has been withdrawn.
-You also have to do this if the date on your residence document has expired or if you believe/think you no longer have a right of residence in the other EU Member State.
+You also have to do this if the date on your residence document has expired, or if you believe/think that you no longer have a right of residence in the other EU Member State.